HP Pavilion dv7

 The HP Pavilion dv7 was a model series of laptops manufactured by Hewlett-Packard Company from 2008 to 2012 that featured 16:10 17.0" or 16:9 17.3" diagonal displays.
-It was produced concurrently with the HP Pavilion dv4 and the HP Pavilion dv5 series, featuring 14.1" and 15.4" displays respectively.
+It was produced concurrently with the dv4 and dv5 series, featuring 14.1" and 15.4" displays respectively.

-The Pavilion dv7, like most laptops with 17"+ displays at the time, had room for two hard drives, but most models were only shipped with one drive.
+Like most laptops with 17"+ displays at the time, the Pavilion dv7 had room for two hard drives, but most models were only shipped with one drive.
 If a second hard drive were to be fitted, then a hardware kit consisting of a bracket, connector cable, Mylar shield and screws is required.
 This is especially important for users trying to add a secondary hard drive, however some pre-configured or build-to-order models did include a secondary hard drive built-in as standard.
+The Pavilion dv7 has also been used as a common platform for scientific research collection and processing.

 The Pavilion dv7 (alongside many others such as the dv2, dv3, dv4, dv5 and dv6) has since been out of production as of August 2012, due to most Pavilion laptops (namely the Pavilion m4, m6, dv6 and dv7 series) being rebranded into the premium HP Envy lineup in 2013.